-Consistent with these considerations, after review of all relevant transactions and relationships between each director, or any of his or her family members, and the Company, the Adviser, or of any of their respective affiliates, the Board has determined that Messrs.
+Based on these independence standards and the recommendation of the Nominating Committee, after reviewing all relevant transactions and relationships between each director, or any of his family members, and the Company, the Adviser, or of any of their respective affiliates, the Board has determined that Messrs.
 Finn, Kaye, Temple, and D'Alelio qualify as Independent Directors.
-Each director who serves on the Audit Committee is an independent director for purposes of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "1934 Act").
+Each director who serves on the Audit Committee is an independent director for purposes of Rule 10A-3 under the Exchange Act.